BillTTTTT/root_project_generator/README.md

 This will not work for ROOT 6, it will need to be modified.
-The C++ stuff will be just fine, but ROOT 6 does not handle dictionary generation (needed to run your funcitons and classes interactively in CINT) the same way as ROOT 5.34.
+The C++ stuff will be just fine, but ROOT 6 does not handle dictionary generation (needed to run your functions and classes interactively in CINT) the same way as ROOT 5.34.